Last Updated on March 18, 2020 by AIFS Abroad

 The City of Lights, home to thousands of years of history and hundreds of attractions, is truly incomparable.
-But if you’re a college student balling on a budget, a trip to Paris might seem out of the question… until now!
+But if you’re a college student balling on a budget and want to take advantage of all the free things, a trip to Paris might seem out of the question… until now!
 Contrary to popular belief, admission to many of Paris’ world-renowned sights won’t cost you a dime.
 If you thought it’d be too pricy to study abroad in this stylish city, this post might have you thinking again.

 These are 10 of our favorite free things to do in Paris (yes, free!):

 On the first Sunday of the month, admission to the top of the Arc de Triomphe is free.
 This seasonal deal is offered from January 1st to March 31st, and from November 1st to December 31st.
 To that we say: more reason to study abroad in Paris for your fall or spring semester!

 2. Marché aux Puces de St-Ouen